taijusanagi/CrossFuel/README.md

 ### Infura & Truffle

 Infura is a multichain node service that is used to deploy multichain contracts.
-And Truffle is a core developer in our team and provides a starter kit for Metamask Snap.
+And Truffle is a core development tool in our team and provides a starter kit for Metamask Snap.

 https://github.com/taijusanagi/2023-eth-denver-submission/blob/main/docs/infura-truffle.md